 This is not to say that all protocols are set in this way, but it is very interesting to see that there is a lot of sense as to why those protocols would work.
 Different lines tackle different angles of the case, which seems relevant to why more than one line is needed to produce the maximum success rates they accomplish when dealing with a disease.

-For instance, if we look at the Irritable Bowel Syndrome Protocol , we notice that the first line is Tuberculinum 200 and Nux Vomica 30, and the second line is Ignatia 200 and Cheledonium 30 + Merc 200.
+If we look at the Irritable Bowel Syndrome Protocol , we notice that the first line is Tuberculinum 200 and Nux Vomica 30, and the second line is Ignatia 200 and Cheledonium 30 + Merc 200.
 The first line will address a miasmatic susceptibility, a digestive and liver cleanser organ support and an antispasmodic with an -stress out- aetiology.

-The second line will be focusing on a different area, which centres around grief and anxiety, a state of emotional instability as the main cause for both remedies.
+The second line will focus on a different area, which centres around grief and anxiety, a state of emotional instability as the main cause for both remedies.
 Furthermore, Ignatia’s main affinity is the nervous system, and it is another great antispasmodic remedy and Merc+ Chel is used as liver support and a highly inflammatory remedy to combat any imbalance of the internal mucous membranes in the bowels.

 The combination of each line works in harmony because the remedies complement each other, one working on a chronic deep level and the other one on a lesional level relieving symptoms but at the same time, complementing the action of the other one.